- Dockets and Results

-When an offender’s eligibility date arrives an investigative report will be prepared and presented to the Board.
-A hearing will be scheduled.
-The offender will either make a personal appearance before the Board or he/she will have a parole hearing by “jacket review” pursuant to applicable policy, procedure, or statutory requirements.
+When an offender’s eligibility date arrives an investigative report will be prepared and presented to the Pardon and Parole Board and a hearing will be scheduled.

-Notice is sent to the offender, the Oklahoma Department of Corrections, District Attorneys, victims who have registered with the Parole Board Victim Coordinator to receive notice, and other interested citizens who have registered to receive notice.
+When the date nears, a hearing notice is sent to the offender, the Oklahoma Department of Corrections, the prosecuting District Attorneys, the victim(s) of the crime who have registered with the Pardon and Parole Board Victim's Coordinator, and other interested citizens who have registered to receive notice.

-The votes are not final until the Meeting is adjourned for the month, the votes are validated, and posted for public dissemination.
+Each vote is not finalized until the meeting is adjourned on the final day.
+Afterwards the votes are validated, and are posted for public dissemination.

-The Board can make one of four (4) basic decisions at a parole hearing.
-These decisions are:
+The Pardon and Parole Board makes one of four (4) decisions at a parole hearing.
+The decisions are: